 If you're anything like me, your social media feeds have been inundated with free online things to do while social distancing.
 I decided to compile them into one big master post for easy browsing!
-These are great ways to supplement the digital offerings you get for free with your library card.
+These are great ways to supplement the digital offerings you get for free with your library card and the online events provided by libraries throughout our Monarch Library System.
 Scroll down to check out some of the awesome activities I've found.
 Feel free to email me - firstname.lastname@example.org - if you find others!
 Also, let me know if anything is broken or misrepresented, or if you've had a particularly good experience with any of these!
 I'll update periodically as I find more cool stuff.

 Many vendors and service providers are working with the benefit of children in mind.
 However, beware of scams and data trolling.
 An abundance of free tools and special offers due to school closures mean we need to practice cybersafety and exercise critical thinking when curating and sharing resources with others.
 Be especially vigilant about those that request an email address or ages of kids.
 This document from the Cybersecurity and Infrastructure Security Agency (CISA) outlines some reminders.